-Component Insertion 5 - IC Sockets, Opto-Isolator and Voltage Regulators
+Component Insertion 5 - IC Sockets and Opto-Isolator

 IC Sockets.
-Insert and solder in the two sockets for the ICs with the small indentation towards the top of the board.
-The socket must lie flat on the board.
+Gently insert the ICs with the small indentation towards the top of the board (this orientation is not critical).
+Do not force the sockets down as you may bend a pin or push a pin up above the top of the plastic.
+The socket must lie flat on the board